 Is Easy Peasy Accredited?

-No, this program is not accredited.
+No. The Easy Peasy All-In-One homeschool curriculum is not accredited.
 This doesn’t mean that schools won’t accept the credits you get from Easy Peasy, but it means that they might easily reject it too.
 On this, the creator of this program, Lee Giles, said:

 NOTE!
 Your local high school does not have to accept your homeschool credits.
 Putting a child back in school can be difficult.
 Each school has the authority to accept or reject your credits if they are not accredited (which they aren’t from EP).
 It’s easier to get your credits accepted by colleges.